DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-16-question-protocol-for-pilot.md

     accuracy: [
       "Providers will ask to see hard copies for any qualifications awarded", "In the future we can check any post-14 qualifications (awarded after 2006 in England, Wales and Northern Ireland) against the Learning Records Service"],
-    notes: ["Do candidates need to specify which subjects they obtained each grade in? (e.g. double or triple award science)?"]
+    notes: ["Do candidates need to specify which subjects they obtained each grade in? (double or triple award science, for example)?"]
   }
 }) }}